1. What is a No Discharge Zone (NDZ)?

 8. With so many vessels with holding tanks, why is an NDZ necessary?

 Parts of our marine waters are more than three miles from shore.
 Without an NDZ vessels can discharge sewage in these areas.
-Also, some commercial and recreational vessels have type II MSDs which typically do not treat sewage to the same standards as land-based systems and are not well maintained or operated.
+Also, some commercial and recreational vessels have Type II MSDs which typically do not treat sewage to the same standards as land-based systems and are not well maintained or operated.
 The poorly treated or raw sewage discharged from vessels on Puget Sound puts water quality and public health at risk.
-Without an NDZ, only the U.S. Coast Guard has jurisdiction for vessel sewage regulation and enforcement, but has few resources for this.
-With an NDZ, enforcement can occur at a local level.

 9. What about graywater?